jdoleary/Spellmasons/docs/TasksCurrent.md

 - Menu:
     - Bug: you can end your turn while you're still moving
 - Bug: Upgrade picker remained active with no cards in it, preventing me from clicking on the menu button which was behind it

-- **Jake: Either line of sight for preset range for spells.**
+- !Jake: Either line of sight for preset range for spells.
-    - Add Line of sight with spells
-- **In spell projection, if you're doing enough damage to kill, show it visually**
+- !In spell projection, if you're doing enough damage to kill, show it visually
     - also show if it will "dust" someone
 ---
 - Songs should all be same volume